-VH-MDX could have 'achieved' the 330°M bearing (within $\pm -5^{\circ}$) on the way to the ASIB/RCC final radar position although the Sydney final radar position was shown to fit in much better^[21].
+VH-MDX could have just 'achieved' the 330°M bearing (within +/-5°) on the way to the ASIB/RCC final radar position although the Sydney final radar positions were shown to fit in much better^[21].

-A rough overall flight path is presented in figure 63 on the following page.
+A rough overall flight path is presented in figure 65.
 As can be seen, a spiral type path is viewed as necessary.

-Figure 63: Possible flight path to the ASIB/RCC last radar position.
+Figure 65: Possible flight path to the ASIB/RCC last radar position.
 The assumption made here is that a loss of directional control occurred from around 0936:00UTC resulting in a high average turn rate towards the ASIB/RCC final radar position.
 Communications transcripts can support this theory but they also cast doubt.
 A Sydney ATCO also suggests VH-MDX tracked from the initial Sydney radar position in a southerly direction followed by a slow rate turn towards the east.
 This observation does go against the above theory (Base image: OzRunways 2015, additions: Glenn Strkalj 2015).